kevin-montrose/Sigil/README.markdown

 Sigil does not support the [Arglist](http://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.arglist.aspx), [Mkrefany](http://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.mkrefany.aspx), [Refanytype](http://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.refanytype.aspx), or [Refanyval](http://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.refanyval.aspx) instructions.
 While not impossible to support, the unusualness of `VarArgs` methods in .NET makes them not worth the trouble at this time.

-Fault blocks are also not supported, in part because of their rarity (there is not C# equivalent) and because they are forbidden in dynamic methods.
+Fault blocks are also not supported because of their rarity (there is no C# equivalent) and because they are forbidden in dynamic methods.

 #Sigil is a WORK IN PROGRESS